-My theory stems from the fact that there is no such thing as 100% secure.
-That with the right motivation, skill, and time, a hacker will get in.
+My premise stems from the fact that there is no such thing as 100% secure.
+That with the right motivation, skill, and time, a bad guy will get in.
 Anywhere.
-The hackers in question spend a significant amount of effort mapping the target systems to eventually find the weak spot(s), and because the environment rarely changes, their end goal is always achievable.
+The criminals in question spend a significant amount of effort mapping the target systems to eventually find the weak spot(s), and because the environment rarely changes, their end goal is always achievable.

 The analogy used most often in security is one of a castle.
 You build up many layers of defence (thick walls, moat, arrow-slits, battlements etc.) and your most precious possessions are held in the most secure room in the centre of it.
 However, because that castle can only change very slowly, a concerted attack will eventually result in the loss of the ‘crown jewels’.